Haida Gwaii

 Decades of industrial logging have profoundly impacted the structure and function of salmon ecosystems across Haida Gwaii.
 Although the legacy of logging will take decades to repair, steps have been made to protect and restore Haida Gwaii’s ecosystems[21].
 In 1993, the Gwaii Haanas National Park Reserve and Haida Heritage Site was established to protect 1,500 square kilometres of the archipelago and, since 2012, logging rates have been significantly reduced under co-management by the Haida Nation and the provincial government.

-Chinook, coho, and chum salmon populations have historically been large enough to support recreational and commercial fisheries.
+Recreational and commercial fisheries in the region typically intercept salmon on their migrations to other spawning areas.
+Although the numbers of salmon that actually spawn on Haida Gwaii are relatively small, salmon are a mainstay of cultures and communities in this remote island region.
 Most streams have a strong return of pink salmon during even calendar years only.
 Sockeye populations are smaller and are mainly harvested in First Nations food, social, and ceremonial fisheries.